pingcap/docs-cn/v3.0/reference/tools/syncer.md

 4. Check user privileges.

-    1. Check the user privileges required by mydumper for full data export.
+    1. Check the user privileges required by Mydumper for full data export.

-        - To export the full data using mydumper, the user must have the privileges of `select` and `reload`.
+        - To export the full data using Mydumper, the user must have the privileges of `select` and `reload`.
         - You can add the `--no-locks` option when the operation object is RDS, to avoid applying for the `reload` privilege.

     2. Check the upstream MySQL or MariaDB user privileges required by Syncer for incremental replication.